The UN agency for children

 Every child has the right to health, education and protection, and every society has a stake in expanding children’s opportunities in life.
 Yet, around the world, millions of children are denied a fair chance for no reason other than the country, gender or circumstances into which they are born.

-Around the world, children make up nearly half of the almost 900 million people living on less than US$1.90 a day.
+Poverty affects children disproportionately.
+Around the world, one out of five children lives in extreme poverty, living on less than US$1.90 a day.
 Their families struggle to afford the basic health care and nutrition needed to provide them a strong start.
-These deprivations leave a lasting imprint; in 2014, nearly 160 million children were stunted.
+These deprivations leave a lasting imprint; in 2019, 149 million children under the age of five were stunted.

 Children and the Sustainable Development Goals